 Visiting the cherry blossoms in Washington D.C. is a must-do.
 But if not done correctly, it can be the pits!
-Cherry blossom experts have just announced the estimated Cherry Blossom peak dates for 2018.
+If you’re planning to head to D.C. for the festival, we can help you with planning.
 Read on for the details and learn a few tips to make the most of the iconic annual event.

 It’s Cherry Blossom season!
 Droves of tourists, many for the first time, attack the Tidal Basin in Washington DC.
 That’s the area that has the nearly 1,700 trees around the Jefferson Memorial.
-The Cherry Blossom peak dates for 2018, when 70 percent of the trees are expected to be in bloom, are March 17-20.
-Fortunately the Cherry Blossom Festival dates of March 17-April 15, 2018 occur during peak bloom, making 2018 a great year to visit.
+It’s too early to forecast the peak bloom time of the cherry blossoms yet.
+Expect that announcement in March.

-As a 20-year veteran of the blossom wars, I have four tips that will save you from the rookie mistakes.
+As a 20-year veteran of the blossom wars, I have four tips that will save you from the rookie mistakes when attending the nation’s spring celebration.

 1. Come Early.
 REALLY Early.